pofile-tspofile-ts

 AST Node Types

-The parser produces an AST with these node types:
+The parser produces an AST with string-based node types:

 Parser Options